Total Joint Replacement

 Joint Replacement Complications

 As with any surgery, total joint replacement surgery comes with the risk of complications.
 Other than pain, infection is the most common (though still rare) complication.
-Other possible complications include blood clots, injury to surrounding nerves, joint stiffness or instability, and difficulty with the joint staying in place.
+Other possible complications include blood clots and injury to surrounding nerves.
+Some people also experience joint stiffness or instability (like knee instability or shoulder instability) and difficulty with the joint staying in place.

 If you have diabetes or an autoimmune disease, you have a higher risk of complications and may have more difficulty recovering from total joint replacement surgery.